Lecture

 Johan Galtung

 This goes against philosophies and ideologies (Marxism, for example) that say violence can be productive.
-Galtung disagrees sharply with this point of view and claims that organized nonviolent resistance is both more sustainable and effective.
+Galtung disagrees sharply with this point of view and claims that organized nonviolent resistance is more sustainable and effective.

 Of course, not everyone agrees.
 There are plenty of examples in military thought that claim violence is necessary for lasting peace.
-But we have to decide what we think for ourselves.

 Analyzing Conflict